apgeorg/Behavioral-Cloning/report/report.md

 ![alt text][image5]

-After these process, I had X number of data points.
+Here are some randomly augmented images for the training set:

+![alt text][image6]

 Finally, I randomly shuffled the data set and put 20% of the data into a validation set.
 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.

 ### Model Architecture and Training Strategy